Hemantsing-Patle/Jenkins-to-AWS_ECR/README.md

 11. chmod 777 /var/run/docker.sock
 12. Make sure all the plug in need to install in Jenkins in order to run.
 13. Create Webhook in Git
+14. In Jenkins need to put Genkins configuration.

 ## Install Jenkins